-A student may request authorization for transient credit from the Senior Department Chair by completing the Transient Authorization form available from their Graduation Coach, Senior Department Chair or the Office of Academic Records.
-The form is very explicit in requirements and requires the student to work with the Graduation Coach throughout the process.
+A student may request authorization for transient credit from the Academic Dean by completing the Transient Authorization form available from their academic advisor, campus registrar assistant or the Academic Dean.
+The form is very explicit in requirements and requires the student to work with the academic advisor throughout the process.
 GMC reserves the right to refuse credit for transient courses taken without prior authorization for such work.